MediaComem/vtmarkersgenerator/README.md

 # Vector tiles generation for Smapshot

-AddPipeline to generate MBtiles (vector tiles) when a new point (a new picture) is validated or added.
+Pipeline to generate MBtiles (vector tiles) when a new point (a new picture) is validated or added.
 The server use Node and listen by default to two 'PG_notify' notification 'new_visit' and 'new_contribute'.
 A GeoJSON is created with a specific SQL query for each of the point type and then processed with Tippecanoe to create a MBTiles file.
 The file can be then served with for example [maptiler/tileserver-gl](https://github.com/maptiler/tileserver-gl) or [consbio/mbtileserver](https://github.com/consbio/mbtileserver)

-## Installation
+## Getting started with Node.js

+To run the application on your machine, you will need:

-Require the installation of the following binaries: ogr2ogr (from GDAL) and Tippecanoe
+* ogr2ogr (from GDAL)
+* tippecanoe

 ### Installation of ogr2ogr on ubuntu